The Selenium Library

 Points to the element which will be focused while the key press is happening.

-Put property in the DOM, at location xpath.
+Put property in the DOM, at location selectors.

 sn.quit()